 It's important to note that hospital plans only cover you for expenses incurred when you are admitted to the hospital.
 You'll need to pay for out-of-hospital costs, like visits to your GP and acute medication, yourself.
 However, all medical aid plans, including hospital plans, are obligated to provide medication cover for a defined list of 25 chronic diseases, even if you are not hospitalised.

 Before you're admitted to hospital, you'll need to obtain pre-authorisation from your provider, except in the case of an emergency, when the hospital will arrange admittance with your provider.

 A medical aid helps you pay for medical costs in and out of hospital.
 This is the primary difference between the two types of medical cover.
-The medical aid will have a set amount it will pay for certain out-of-hospital procedures like doctors' visits, medication, optometry, and dentistry.
+Medical aid schemes will have a set amount they will pay for certain out-of-hospital procedures like doctors' visits, medication, optometry, and dentistry.
 These benefits vary depending on the type of plan you choose – generally, the more comprehensive the plan, the more you're covered for.